 Figuring out who to blame or even the notion that anyone is "to blame" is not, it turns out, particularly useful.
-When an application is materially broken in production, the only useful task is to quickly identify, assemble and deploy the group of people who can solve the problem.
+When an application is materially broken in production, the most useful task is to quickly identify, assemble and deploy the group of people who can resolve the problem.

 Highly Empowered Software Engineers

-Here, developers have a very high degree of functional authority over production applications.
-A relatively large number of developers have direct access to our production systems with broad permissions.1 Developers deploy their applications when it suits them.
+Here, engineers have a very high degree of functional authority over production applications.
+A relatively large number of engineers have direct access to our production systems with broad permissions.1 Developers deploy their applications when it suits them.
 Developers generally have a high degree of influence in choosing which subsystem technologies their applications use.

-Broad access to production and the freedom to write and deploy applications without first seeking approval from Ops, however, hasn't necessarily resulted in developers feeling and acting with a commensurate sense of responsibility for the overall health and functioning of the running applications and/or for the entire production system.
+Broad access to production and the freedom to write and deploy applications without first seeking approval from Ops, however, hasn't implicitly resulted in engineers expressing a commensurate sense of responsibility for the overall health and functioning of the running applications and/or for the entire production system.

 With Great Power Comes Great Responsibility